CCC-members/Riemannian-manifold-mediation-with-an-application-to-EEG-cross-spectra-/README.md

 - **SparseReg Toolbox**: [SparseReg Toolbox Documentation](https://hua-zhou.github.io/SparseReg/)
 - **TensorReg Toolbox**: [TensorReg Toolbox Documentation](https://hua-zhou.github.io/TensorReg/)

-In addition, the files inside the `mex lifes.zip` needs to be extracted and added to the Matlab path
+In addition, the files inside the `mex files.zip` needs to be extracted and added to the Matlab path

 Key stages in the code include: